 After Little Miss Sunshine was over – a family that loses together, stays together – the audience applauded enthusiastically.
 I left the theater praying for thunderstorms.

-Greg Kinnear, Steve Carell, Paul Dano, Alan Arkin, Abigail Breslin, Toni Collette Little Miss Sunshine photo: Fox Searchlight.
+Greg Kinnear, Steve Carell, Paul Dano, Alan Arkin, Abigail Breslin, Toni Collette Little Miss Sunshine movie images: Fox Searchlight.